kyverno/website/content/en/docs/Installation/_index.md

 Kyverno does not support two replicas.
 For a highly-available installation, the only supported count is three.
 {{% /alert %}}

-By default, the Helm chart does not configure any Namespace exclusions, which may result in AdmissionReview requests for objects therein to be dropped by the API server.
-While this is a more secure posture by default, allowing users to optionally apply policy to those Namespaces should they so choose, it may result in difficulty should all Kyverno Pods be unavailable.
+By default, the Helm chart does not configure any Namespace exclusions.
+While this is a more secure posture by default, allowing users to apply policy to those Namespaces, it may result in manual recovery steps should all Kyverno Pods be unavailable.
 The alternative is to exclude certain system-level Namespaces, for example Kyverno's and `kube-system`.
 This can be accomplished by setting `config.webhooks` in the Helm chart values file.
-For example, a values file with the below snippet will result in the Kyverno [ConfigMap](#configmap-flags) to be configured with a `namespaceSelector` object which will then be used to configure the webhooks managed by Kyverno.
+For example, a values file with the below snippet will result in the Kyverno [ConfigMap](#configmap-flags) being configured with a `namespaceSelector` object which will then be used to configure the webhooks managed by Kyverno.
 The end result is the API server will only forward AdmissionReview requests for resources other than those in the `values[]` array.
-Note that for Kubernetes 1.21, the immutable label `kubernetes.io/metadata.name` should be used for this purpose.
+Note that for Kubernetes 1.21, the [immutable label](https://kubernetes.io/docs/concepts/overview/working-with-objects/_print/#automatic-labelling) `kubernetes.io/metadata.name` should be used for this purpose.

 ```yaml
 config: